CartoDB/dataservices-api/doc/geocoding_functions.md

 **This service is subject to quota limitations, and extra fees may apply**.
 View the [Quota information](http://docs.cartodb.com/cartodb-platform/dataservices-api/quota-information/) for details and recommendations about quota consumption.

 ### cdb_geocode_street_point(_search_text text, [city text], [state text], [country text]_)

+Geocodes a complete street address into point data.

 #### Arguments